How to Treat Salmonella Naturally During Pregnancy

 How to Treat Salmonellosis during Pregnancy

-These are a couple options that your doctor may prescribe to alleviate your symptoms and fight the bacterial infection:
+These are a couple of options that your doctor may prescribe to alleviate your symptoms and fight the bacterial infection:

 - Antibiotics – Antibiotics might be prescribed in cases of bacteremia when the bacteria spread to the bloodstream.